 Your exported designs can become real apps through several paths:

 No-code tools: Platforms like Adalo, Glide, or Bubble can turn your designs into working apps without writing code.
+See our complete guide to creating apps without coding.

 Traditional development: Hand the HTML/Tailwind exports to developers as a starting point.
 They'll adapt it for your chosen framework.